 Our Experience

-Internal corporate investigations are important procedures that are conducted in the workplace that are intended to investigate any suspicious conduct, monitor compliance, and reduce legal risks.
-Examining claims of fraud, harassment, discrimination, embezzlement, and violations of company or legal requirements are common tasks for these investigations.
+Internal corporate investigations are highly important procedures that are conducted in the workplace that are intended to investigate any suspicious conduct, monitor compliance, and mitigate any possible legal risks.
+Oftentimes, the goal of these kinds of investigations is to examine claims of fraud, harassment, discrimination, embezzlement, and violations of company or legal requirements.

-A complaint or suspicion of misconduct is usually the starting point for internal corporate investigations.
+An internal corporate investigation usually begins with a complaint or suspicion of misconduct.
+The complaint might arise from an informer, an audit of the company, a legal proceeding, or an investigation conducted by the employees’ regulatory body.
 The investigation’s scope and urgency are determined by an initial assessment.
 The following stages involve obtaining information, speaking with witnesses, and reviewing the relevant documentation.
-To preserve both the process’s integrity and the participants’ privacy, investigators are generally expected to uphold confidentiality.
-After examining the data, a report is made with recommendations for disciplinary or corrective actions to rectify the issue.
+To preserve both the process’s integrity and the participants’ privacy, investigators are usually expected to uphold principles of confidentiality.
+After evaluating the data, a report is made with recommendations for disciplinary or corrective measures to rectify the issue.

 To protect your rights and interests, it is highly advisable to seek legal counsel if you are the target of an internal business investigation.
 Legal counsel can help you optimally prepare for your defence, understand your rights, understand the accusations, and navigate the process with you.